Open-Source-Community/iusegit/README.md

 * Add, commit and push your changes to your github repository.
 * Create a pull request.

-# People who has completed the challenge:
+# People who have completed the challenge:
 <ol>
 <li>Adham Zahran</li>
 <li>Romario</li>